-(c) Indirect costs.

-(2) Director; the director of the Ohio public works commission.
+(c) Costs incurred by the applicant in conducting the normal business of the applicant, including proportional costs attributable to normal business activities, such as the cost of facilities, equipment, and salaries of supervisory staff.

-(3) Work plan; an annual summary of functions and tasks to be performed on behalf of each district committee to meet their statutory responsibilities under sections 164.06 and 164.14 of the Revised Code.
+(2) “Work plan”: is the annual summary of functions and tasks to be performed on behalf of each district committee by the integrating committee contractor or the integrating committee supporting agency to meet their statutory responsibilities under sections 164.06 and 164.14 of the Revised Code.

-(4) Budget; the estimated annual expenses to carry out the work plan of the district detailing direct costs for labor, materials, supplies, equipment, travel and support or contracted services.
+(3) “District administrative costs budget”: the estimated annual expenses to carry out the work plan of the district detailing direct costs for labor, materials, supplies, equipment, travel and support or contracted services, which are reviewed and approved by the district public works committee pursuant to section 164.04 of the Revised Code.

-(5) Contractor; the entity nominated by the district integrating committee to carry out its work plan and with whom the director enters into a professional services contract, or inter-governmental service agreement on behalf of the district.
+(4) ”Integrating committee contractor”: the entity nominated by the district integrating committee for approval by the director to provide administrative support to carry out its work plan and with whom the director enters into a professional services contract, or inter-governmental service agreement on behalf of the district.

-(6) Supporting agency; a local subdivision nominated by the district integrating committee to provide administrative support to carry out its work plan and with whom the director approves and authorizes reimbursement of allowable costs.
+(5) “Integrating committee supporting agency”: a local subdivision nominated by the district integrating committee for approval by the director to provide administrative support to carry out its work plan and with whom the director approves and authorizes reimbursement of allowable costs.